amir-ben-shimol/book-shuffle-app/README.md

 -   Building the app using EAS build services.
 -   Automated dependency updates with Renovate.
 -   Automated versioning and releases with Semantic Release.

-## Getting Started

-To get started with the development of this app, follow these steps:

-1. Clone the repository.
-2. Install the dependencies using `pnpm install`.
-3. Run the app using `pnpm dev`.

 ## License